-The Essex County Fire and Rescue Service's (ECFRS) Fire and Rescue Plan outlines the overall ambition of "Making Essex Safer", this strategy sets out the Protection measures that will enable us to work towards that ambition.
+The Police, Fire and Crime Commissioner (PFCC) for Essex's Fire and Rescue Plan outlines the overall mission of "Making Essex Safer", this strategy sets out the protection measures that will enable us to work towards that ambition.

-The strategy further supports the aim, "To make Essex a safe place to live, work and travel."
+The strategy further supports the objective,

+"To make Essex a safe place to live, work and travel."

-The Fire and Rescue Plan (F&RP) documents key strategic priorities and the overriding goal of this document is to meet, in full, the specific Strategic Priority stated below:
+The Fire and Rescue Plan documents key strategic priorities and the overriding goal of this document is to meet, in full, the specific strategic priority stated below: